thcrt/gallery-dl-bytes/README.md

 ### Set `gallery-dl` configuration

 > [!WARNING]
-> CNote that not all configuration is supported.
+> Note that not all configuration is supported.
 Options may be silently ignored.
 This feature is not yet complete.

 ```python
 from gallery_dl_bytes import set_config